Muz32/Victoria-Road-Crash-Analysis/README.md

   - Age groups
   - Drivers,  Passengers, Pedestrians, Cyclists
 - What Local Government Areas (LGAs) have the most accidents?
 Which LGAs have the least?
+- The day of week and time of day most accidents happen?
 - How has the number of accidents changed over the years (2012 - 2023)?
 - What types of vehicles are mostly involved in accidents?
-- What are the probability of accidents by Vehicle make?
+- The probability of accidents by Vehicle make?

 ## Data Source